How susceptible are you to COVID-19? These simple hacks could help fight it

 As we all know by now, staying in touch with friends, family, and various acquaintances is particularly tricky in quarantine.
 Loneliness is a real problem for our psyche and our body’s health.
 Cohen suggests that phone calls and Facetiming might help.
 He’s also found some correlation (though not causation) between drinking alcohol and one’s ability to avoid sickness—so maybe there really is something to the Zoom happy hour.

 Cohen cannot say that these social tools offer the same benefits as spending time with more people in person every day, but he still believes it’s worth trying.
-“I think that [virtual] contact with one’s social network during quarantine would be helpful,” says Cohen. “[That’s my] opinion…no evidence.”
+“I think that [virtual] contact with one’s social network during quarantine would be helpful,” says Cohen. “[That’s my] opinion . . . no evidence.”